 - 4.1.
 Modified lectures

 - 4.2.
 On-line workbook

 - 4.3.
 Group discussions

 - 4.4.
-Group & individual projects
+Group & individual project

 - 5.1.
 Written exams to assess knowledge and understanding, as well as intellectual skills - 5.2.
-Project to assess practical and professional skills - 5.3.
-Attendance, participation, Presentations and discussions to assess general and transferable skills
+Project to assess professional skills - 5.3.
+Presentations and discussions to assess general and transferable skills